 CCAC Forum 1998 – Charting the Future

 On March 28, 1998, the CCAC held a one-day forum, Charting the Future, in Ottawa.
-Twenty-seven individuals from CCAC's Council participated in the Forum, along with twenty-eight individuals from key stakeholder groups across Canada interested in animal research, teaching and testing.
+Twenty-seven individuals from CCAC's Council participated in the Forum, along with twenty-eight individuals from key stakeholder groups across Canada interested in animal research, teaching, and testing.

-The purpose of the forum was to draw on the expertise of participants to identify and consolidate areas of consensus on effective strategies to meet CCAC constituents' needs, and to move towards the universal application of CCAC guidelines and its program.
+The purpose of the forum was to draw on the expertise of participants to identify and consolidate areas of consensus on effective strategies to meet CCAC constituents' needs, and to move towards the universal application of CCAC guidelines and our program.